Professor of Public Education (0.4) at The Centre for Public Education and Pedagogy, Maynooth University, Ireland

 I have a PhD from Leiden University the Netherlands (1992) and a degree in education from Leiden University and in Philosophy from Erasmus University Rotterdam.
 I am a former Spencer Post-Doctoral Fellow with the National Academy of Education, USA.

-In January 2015 I became an associate member of the 'Onderwijsraad' (the Education Council of the Netherlands) for the period 2015-2018.
-This is the main government advisory body on education (see here for more information).
-Since April 2016 I'm also scientific advisor to VERUS in the Netherlands.
+From 2015 until 2018 I was an associate member of the 'Onderwijsraad' (the Education Council of the Netherlands), the main government advisory body on education (see here for more information).
+Since April 2016 I am a scientific advisor of VERUS in the Netherlands.

 I am currently co-editor of two book-series with Routledge: New Directions in the Philosophy of Education (with Michael A. Peters and Liz Jackson) and Theorizing Education (with Stefano Oliverio).
 If you are interested in publishing in any of these series please contact me.